Twins-Divyanshu-Sharma/Hex/README.md

 2. Visual mode: Main navigation takes place here.
 In your mind split outer hexagons in two halves, top 3 and bottom 3, then:\
 2.1.
 The keys k and j are used to switch between upper and lower halves\
 2.2.
 The key h will shift the selected hexagon to the left hexagon in the half and key l will shift selected hexagon to right hexagon in the half.\
 2.3.
 Press enter to execute the selected program (works only in visual mode).
-For example in the screenshots, pressing enter will execute vlc media player.
+For example in the 3rd screenshot, pressing enter will launch firefox web browser.
 Beware it does not executes cli programs like nmtui (poweroff and reboot works though).

 ## Requirements
 1. This program uses glfw, so make sure you have it in your linux machine.
 Either download from your package manager or build it from source (visit their official webpage).